ehmatthes/pcc_3e/online_resources_site/docs/updates/deploying_django.md

 ### Installing `django-simple-deploy`

 It's time to deploy the project.
 We'll use `django-simple-deploy`, a tool that automates initial Django deployments.
 With `django-simple-deploy`, you install a plugin for the host you're working with (in this case Upsun), and it takes care of the configuration work necessary to build a working remote version of the project.

+!!! note
+    Disclaimer: I'm the maintainer of `django-simple-deploy`.
+I created this project after watching countless Django developers struggle with the initial deployment process.
+It's not just for beginners; it helps *everyone* avoid typos and other small mistakes that cause so many deployment attempts to fail.

 First, install `dsd-upsun`, the plugin that handles deployment to Upsun: